Student Code of Conduct Philosophy

 - A student may request a review of the decision of a hearing.
 See the Review Process section for clarification on how to appropriately request a review of a decision.

-- A student may waive their fair process rights and accept responsibility and a sanction.
+- A student may waive their fair process rights and accept responsibility for the policy violation.
+The student will have an Educational Conference to assist in the development of a sanction.
 This action may be initiated by the student or the University.

-Conduct officers can be both faculty and/or staff and have participated in special training offered by the Dean of Students office.
+Conduct officers can be both faculty and/or staff that have participated in training offered by the Dean of Students office.
 These individuals hear cases delegated to them by the Dean of Students.
 The conduct officer(s) will decide if a student is responsible or not responsible for the alleged violation(s).

 There are three types of conduct processes.
 The conduct type will be determined on the severity of the alleged violation and/or the conduct history of the student(s) involved.
 The rights of a student are the same in each hearing type as stated in the Student’s Rights and Responsibilities section.
 The conduct hearing will be scheduled around the student’s academic schedule.